Corvidae-FSJS/data-structures-and-algorithms/challenges/stacksAndQueues/README.md

 3. Define a method called peek that does not take an argument and returns the value of the node located in the front of the queue, without removing it from the queue.

 ## Approach & Efficiency
 I created a node class that stores values for the node and a pointer to the next node.
-I created a stack class with a top property which makes an empty stack when instantiated.
+Then created a stack class with a top property which makes an empty stack when instantiated.
 And then I created a queue class with a front property that instantiates an empty queue.

 ## Solution
 ![Image](../../assests/CC10.jpg)